onCodeDesign/AppInfra-Training/.Practice/readme.md

 Read the data needed to create a `Person` entity

-### 8.1.
+### 8.1.2.
 Create a service that adds a new `Person` to the system

-The above console command which reads the person info should use this service to add the new read person.
+The above console command which reads the product category info should use this service to add the new read product category.

 > !Observe: how the interceptors created in ex.
-5 & 6 are working when a new Person is added
+5 & 6 are working when a new ProductCategory is added

+### 8.1.3.
+Import persons as new customers

+> !Objective: Use one service from a module into another module

+ - Create a service in the `PersonsManagementModule` that gives all persons
+ - Create a service in the `SalesModule` that imports all persons as new customers
+    -  Decide upon a key / Modified data or other criteria to know which persons should be imported as new customers and were not yet imported